Abadrausar/Rubble-/other/Rubble Readme.txt

 Tileset/MLC/Tracks:
 	A simple addon that installs my custom ASCII-like tileset.
 	This version has really nice track graphics.
-The only side effect should be "railroad rivers" on the world map.
+There are a bunch of things that will look a little funny, but tracks look great.
 	This addon makes no raw changes, so it should be usable with all ASCII compatible mods.

 Tileset/MLC/DFHack/TWBT: